IntelliTect/Documentation/Myriad/Applications.md

 Plugins provide a way to extend the functionality of Myriad for a specific application or host.
 There are several different plugins that are commonly used and their configuration is listed below:

 HTTP URL Status Plugin
-* Will automatically check the accessability of the URL provided and change the impact of the application.
+* Will automatically check the accessibility of the URL provided and change the impact of the application.
-*  `Monitor Status?` button will make Myriad poll the URL on regular intervals to ensure it can be reached.
+* `Monitor Status?` button will make Myriad poll the URL at regular intervals to ensure it can be reached.
 The website status will be displayed in the details pane when this is enabled.
 The
 * `Create Failure Events?` checkbox will cause Myriad to automatically create an event that's status is down.
 By default the URL must be determined to be down three consecutive times before the event is created.
 The failure event causes the status of the whole application to go down so you can quickly identify and fix the problem.
-*   Lastly you can change the impact the URL accessability has on the application if failure events are enabled.
+* Lastly you can change the impact the URL accessibility has on the application if failure events are enabled.
 * You can also allow this plugin to appear in the home and environment screen as a main URL.

 Plugins can be configured from the [Admin Pages](Admin-Pages.md)
 ---